Healthy Homes Assessment Wairoa

 Starting 1 July 2024

-• All rental houses have to meet the Healthy Homes Standards regardless of when the tenancy began.
+• All rental homes are required to comply with Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes